 History and Evolution of Perovskites

 The discovery of perovskite crystals in the Ural Mountains in the 19th century was followed by the discovery of metal halide perovskites some 50 years later.
-Over a century passed before the remarkable electronic and light emitting characteristics of the material were realised.
+Over a century passed before the remarkable electronic and light emitting characteristics of perovskite materials were realised.
 More recently perovskites have spurred an avalanche of research in the field of solar cell research.
 Here they show great potential as efficient and cost-effective materials with implications for a key role in the fight against climate change.

 Besides solar cell research, the versatility of perovskites sees their use in myriad applications such as superconductors and catalytic converters.
 In the future we will witness an increasing role for perovskites in computing.
-Here we review the original discovery of perovskites as a backdrop to the later scientific innovation that occurred in the 20th and 21st centuries.

 The Discovery of Perovskites in the Russian Mountains